efraimmgon/SublimeClojureSetup/README.md

 *NOTE: this is a fork of the original project, which has been updated to work with SUBLIME TEXT 3*

 SublimeClojureSetup
 ===================

 A description of how I setup Sublime Text for Clojure development.
 It's a bit hacky but it works if you prefer to use Sublime Text for your editing.
 This is specific to my own workflow on a Mac but should be mostly applicable to development on other platforms with Sublime Text.

 Initially based on instructions here: https://gist.github.com/jamesmacaulay/5457344

+## Why Sublime Text?

+I have tested many others editors but always find myself returning to Sublime Text with SublimeREPL.
+And why is that?
+Even though its setup is hacky and is far from perfect, no other editor can match its raw speed and convenience of keybindings.
+As with many things, picking and setting up your code editor is more art than science and what works best for you is up to your specific tastes and requirements.

 ## Prerequisites